 - No errors!
 Proofread, and have others proofread, too.
 Make your cover letter understandable by avoiding jargon and using plain English.

-As a 21st-century job seeker, it’s important to have an electronic cover letter and résumé ready to send at the click of a mouse.
+It’s important to have an electronic cover letter and résumé ready to send at the click of a mouse.
 Here are some steps for converting your cover letter and résumé into email-friendly formats.

 - Convert your documents to PDFs.
 Your computer likely has a utility to convert your Word document.
 By sending PDFs—one for your cover letter, one for your resume, or both combined into one PDF—you’re ensuring that your recipient will see properly formatted documents with the fonts, margins, etc., that you chose.

 - Open the files on multiple computers, and email them to yourself and some friends to make sure the files display properly.